shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2023-09-25-compare_dataset.md

 ### Kolmogorov-Smirnov Test

 The **Kolmogorov-Smirnov** test is a statistical test used to determine whether a sample distribution differs significantly from a known or expected distribution.
 It compares the empirical **cumulative distribution function** (CDF) of the sample to the theoretical CDF of the expected distribution and calculates a test statistic that measures the maximum distance between the two functions.
-We'll be using the `scipy.stats.ks_2samp` module, which gives us the option to use three types of **null** & **alternative** hypotheses, by default the `two-sided` option is used, so that will be our pair, so that's what we'll use.
-The null hypothesis is that the **two distributions are identical**, F(x)=G(x) for all x; the alternative is that they are not identical.
+We'll be using the **`scipy.stats.ks_2samp`** module, which gives us the option to use three types of **null** & **alternative** hypotheses, by default the `two-sided` option is used, so that will be our pair, so that's what we'll use.
+The null hypothesis is that the **two distributions are identical**, F(x)=G(x) for all x; the alternative is that they are not identical

 ```python
 from scipy.stats import ks_2samp